What is the GoodGiving Challenge?

 Can I donate by check instead?

-Donating on the GoodGiving website is convenient and secure, but we highly value your gifts made by check also.
-Although contributions made by mail will not be eligible for matching funds, they count toward our goal and will go a long way toward helping families in need of a safe, decent, affordable place to call home.
+Donating on the GoodGiving website is convenient and secure, but we deeply value your gifts made by check also.
+Although contributions made by mail will not be eligible for matching funds, they will go a long way toward helping families in need of a safe, decent, affordable place to call home.